-In this article, we shall look into how to prepare for the Bank Clerk Exam.
+Bank Clerk preparation requires thorough practice and regular revisions to ace the clerical cadre exams.
+In this article, we shall look into how to prepare for the Bank Clerk Exam 2021.

-Every year the Institute of Banking Personnel Selection (IBPS) and State Bank of India (SBI) conduct a Common Written Examination (CWE) for the recruitment of candidates for the clerical post.
+Every year the Institute of Banking Personnel Selection (IBPS) and State Bank of India (SBI) conducts an Online examination for the recruitment of candidates for the clerical post.

 Once the candidates are done with the online registration process they have to start preparing for the Prelims and Mains exams.
 The first and foremost thing the candidate needs is self-confidence and practice to ace the clerical cadre position.